-Fabrication of the prosthesis initially involves the building of a prosthetic interface, molded around the modified positive model.
-Components are then added to the interface to extend the artificial limb to the appropriate length for the client and will include the necessary tubes, adapters, joints, feet and terminal devices required to complete the prosthesis.
+Fabrication of the prosthesis usually begins with the formation of a socket.
+Often, an initial diagnostic socket is made onto which components are added.
+These components include tubes, adapters, joints, and feet for lower extremity prosthetics, and terminal devices, wrists, elbows, shoulders and harness and cables for upper extremity prosthetics.
 Technology is used to great advantage in the form of lightweight metal alloys, plastic reinforced composites and foams to provide a comfortable, strong and lightweight device.

 Prosthetic fitting follows and involves the fitting and adjusting of the prosthetic device to the client.
 Some training of the client with respect to the care and operation of the prosthetic device is done at this time and if further training is required the client is referred to an appropriate physical therapist or occupational therapist for more intensive work.